What is the English National Curriculum and what benefits can it bring to your child

 How St. Andrew’s Sathorn applies the English National Curriculum

-At St. Andrews Sathorn, our emphasis is on adapting the English national curriculum to suit the needs of our diverse, international community.
+At St. Andrews Sathorn, our emphasis is on adapting the English National Curriculum to suit the needs of our diverse, international community.
 This means we are able to provide the best of both worlds: a challenging and rigorous academic programme, balanced within a broad and rich curriculum that is future-facing and truly global in nature.
 The result is an experience filled with powerful and engaging learning opportunities, which cater not only to our students' academic needs, but also to their physical, social, emotional and cultural development.
-This is strengthened by our extensive range of after school extra curricular activities which enrich a child’s development.
+This is strengthened by our extensive range of after school extracurricular activities which enrich a child’s development.

 A curriculum for future global citizens

-In order for our children to gain an international perspective and become active global citizens, our curriculum provides opportunities for them to learn about real world issues in an age-appropriate way.
+For our children to gain an international perspective and become active global citizens, our curriculum provides opportunities for them to learn about real world issues in an age-appropriate way.
 Where possible, we link these topics to the UN’s Sustainable Development Goals (SDGs) and provide real life projects that allow the children to develop an awareness of key issues facing the world and the part they can play in solving them.
 These themed projects also provide excellent opportunities to develop key skills such as: Communication, Collaboration, Critical Thinking and Creativity (the 4Cs).

 The benefits of outdoor learning